ataugeron/SpriteKit-Spring/README.md

 ## License

-SpriteKit+Spring is released under the Apache 2 license.
+SpriteKit-Spring is released under the Apache 2 license.
 See LICENSE for details.